MaSp005/deathmarkers/doc.md

 ## `userident`

 The `userident` is used to group together deaths from an individual player playing a specific level.
 This is anonymized in order to make grouping across levels difficult.

-> Since the level id is known for a specific userident, it is possible to brute-force to figure out the username that was encoded.
-If we add another parameter to the identification, said parameter can in turn be brute-forced if the player name is known (e.g. from tracking down a specific death entry of a streamer), so we cannot use sensitive data for it.
-Instead, we'll add the *User ID* of the player.
-Although this means it can still be brute-forced, it is infinitely more tedious than trying every possible string of letters for the account name, as the Username and ID have to match up and be queried from the GD Servers to create a valid `userident`.

-In total, the three identification components are: **Account Name**, **Level ID**, **User ID**, which are arranged as `[account name]_[user id]_[level id]`.
+The three identification components are: **Account Name**, **Level ID**, **User ID**, which are arranged as `[account name]_[user id]_[level id]` and then hashed using the SHA-1 algorithm.

+> Yes SHA-1 has been [cryptographically broken](https://blog.mozilla.org/security/2017/02/23/the-end-of-sha-1-on-the-public-web/) and is vulnerable to certain attacks, but come on, this is a fucking death collection mod.
+Who cares.
+It also has the smallest output size and storage space is limited.
+Unless this proves to become an actual danger, it stays.

 Since the `userident` is stored with each death and could easily be computed to figure out a specific player's deaths (though not the other way), upon sending the deaths for analysis (when the `userident`s would be exposed), they are **hashed again**, this time with a random **salt** generated per analysis.
 As a result, the userident stays consistent at grouping together a single player's death, but nobody can identify a specific player's death.